This cucumber prawns canapé recipe is a classic party appetizer that's easy, elegant, and always a crowd favorite!

 🍤 Ingredient notes

-Shrimp - to save time, this recipe uses medium or large previously cooked, shells and tail off, frozen shrimp.
+Shrimp - to save time, this recipe uses medium shrimp or large shrimp, previously cooked with shells and tails off.
 Be sure to thaw your shrimp before using in this recipe.
 You could also buy fresh cocktail shrimp from your grocery store's seafood department and use that.

-Cucumber - Peel and slice the cucumber into thin, equally sized slices.
-To create uniform slices, use a mandoline.
+Cucumber - Peel and slice a large cucumber into thin, equally sized slices.
+To create uniform slices, use a mandoline or a sharp knife.

 For the shrimp marinade, I made my own Copycat Marinade of the Costco Deli Lime Shrimp.
 I think it's pretty close to it!
 My marinade includes some olive oil, lime juice, cilantro, garlic, and dill.